DOES GOD HATE ME?

-A fairly common situation with our clients is they believe falsely that God must hate them for something they did, or failed to do.
-This belief is quite strong and deeply held.
+A fairly common belief among the general public is the false belief that God must hate them for something they did, or failed to do.
+This belief can be quite strong and deeply held.

 As a result, these individuals feel condemned and cannot forgive either themselves or others.
-While it may be unconscious, they are stuck in guilt, fear, and often have intense anger.
+This belief may be held consciously, or it may be semi-conscious or unconsciously held.
+In all cases, however, it causes a person to be stuck with guilt, fear, and other negative emotions.

 WHAT TO DO

-2. Related to the above, please know that God is within and all around us, and God does not hate anyone!!!
-That is a false teaching.
 Hatred is never an attribute of God.
 It does not matter what you did or did not do.
-God is loving and merciful.
+God is loving and merciful at all times.

-3. Consider the teachings discussed in the book, The Real Self.
-We know it is unusual, but it is a powerful teaching and includes:
+5. Consider the teachings discussed in the book, The Real Self.
+This is an ancient and powerful teaching and includes: